looserty1/oof/README.md

 # oof

-oof, the game the musical the series
+oof: the musical: the series: the game